enzet/Roentgen/README.md

 ## License

 All Röntgen icons are licensed under the
 [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
-This means, you can use them for any purpose, but please give the appropriate credit, e.g.:
+This means you can use them for any purpose, but please give the appropriate credit, e.g.:
 > Röntgen icons by Sergey Vartanov (CC BY 4.0)